Humans & Identity

 This is to say, even though it might sound strange, that identity politics come before identity claims, that racism comes before ‘race’, that sexism and misogyny come before gender, that ableism comes before disablement.
 This is not to say that no differences between humans exist outside of culture, outside of the social.
 Rather, it is to say that whatever is out there in the ‘real world’, it only becomes a social issue when we endow it with meaning: “It is important for, it matters to me to be a woman – that’s on a different level than a biological definition”.
 15 It matters, in a very real sense, to be treated as a woman, as much as it matters to aspire to be a man, or wanting to go beyond this distinction.

 But why claim an identity when your aim is to overcome differences?
 Who needs identity in the first place?
-In order to address subordination, you need a voice, you need someone who listens to you; you need a certain position of power.
+In order to address subordination and exploitation, you need a voice, you need someone who listens to you; you need a certain position of power.
 The traditional worker is at least a man, his woman is at least white, and both are at least straight.
 Those who came together as the Combahee River Collective enjoyed none of these privileges: “We do not have racial, sexual, heterosexual, or class privilege to rely upon, nor do we have even the minimal access to resources and power that groups who possess any one of these types of privilege have”.
 16 The concept of identity deployed in Cultural Studies is therefore “not an essentialist, but a strategic and positional one”.
 17 It is about what you are made to be and what you want to become.

 Cultural Studies’ incentive to intervene in questions of identity